Olallie Meadows Cabin

 Directions

-From Estacada, drive south on Highway 224 for 45 miles.
+From Estacada, OR, drive south on Highway 224 for 45 miles.
 The road becomes Forest Service Road 46.
-From Road 46, turn east onto Forest Service Road 4690 and drive 6 miles on pavement, then about 3 miles on gravel, to a junction with Forest Road 4220.
+Turn east onto Forest Service Road 4690 and drive 6 miles on pavement, then about 3 miles on gravel, to a junction with Forest Road 4220.
 Turn south and continue just over 1 mile to Olallie Meadow Campground.
-The cabin is located just past the toilet for the campground.
-Roads are closed in winter.
+The cabin is just past the toilet for the campground.

 Amenities